michael-christen/toolbox/docs/log.md

   now it's working after debugging with waveforms
 - y seems to have different offsets than x and z, x and z are largely negative.
   - would be good to corroborate with arduino application

+### 2024-11-06, Wednesday:

+- ran arduino tools, saw similar behavior; seems like we need a calibration process and offset